Revolution of 1848 in Luxembourg: Events

-The unrest spread from Ettelbruck to the surrounding villages, and the government feared it might spread even further.
+The unrest spread from Ettelbruck to neighbouring villages, and the government feared it might spread even further.
 "Revolutionary" flags such as the French, Belgian, black-red-gold (German) and red flags were carried during processions or put up in visible places.
 These flags were not so much a sign of separatism, as a symbol of solidarity with the revolutionary movements in these other countries.

 The Revolution ended about as quickly as it had begun, but lasted the longest in Ettelbruck, where anarchy reigned for about a week.
-Unrest still flared up in various areas for several weeks, but the government acted decisively to restore order, by gathering gendarmes, forestry and customs officers, and federal German troops, who were sent to the affected areas on 23 March to take down the revolutionary flags and restore order.
+Unrest still flared up in various areas for several weeks, but the government acted decisively to restore order.
+Gendarmes, forestry and customs officers, and federal German troops, were deployed to the affected areas on 23 March to take down the revolutionary flags and restore order.
 This unusually large presence of armed forces served as a clear signal to the insurgents, but also to those who were uninvolved.
 Similarly, on 19 March, a pastoral letter from the Apostolic Vicar of Luxembourg, Jean-Théodore Laurent, was read out in all churches, appealing for calm and reminded the Catholic population of their loyalty to the throne.

-On 20 March, the government issued a proclamation, announcing changes to the constitution and the abolition of censorship.
-Acting on the advice of the government, William II had had to agree to reforms.
-These promises meant that most citizens and supporters of "law and order" finally went over to the government's side and distanced themselves from any further revolutionary acts.
+On 20 March, the government issued a proclamation announcing changes to the constitution and the abolition of censorship.
+Acting on government advice, William II had had to agree to reforms.
+These promises led most citizens and supporters of "law and order" to finally side with the government and distance themselves from any further revolutionary acts.
 The government also agreed to employ part of the discontented poor on state construction sites, in order to take them off the streets.